storj/storj/docs/design/satellite-svc-separation.md

 - automated deployment to staging kubernetes environment is setup and deploying

 A couple important notes:
-- every satellite system binary must check in with the version server to confirm it is running the righ version.
+- every satellite system process must check in with the version server to confirm it is running the right version.
 The process cannot start unless it is running the correct version.
 - when creating these new satellite system binaries, is that we want to make sure we to only pull in the code necessary for the new process to accomplish its main tasks.
-For example, if the new satellite api binary needs to create a pointer for pointerDB, we only want to include the minimum metainfo code needed to do so.
+For example, if the new satellite api process needs to create a pointer for pointerDB, we only want to include the minimum metainfo code needed to do so.
 We should not be adding any additional code like the metainfo loop or anything else unnecessary.

 [Here](https://github.com/storj/storj/pull/2836) is a prototype PR with an example that implements these steps (minus deployment configs) for the repair service.
 This is now out of date since we are adding the repair (checker) observer to the metainfo loop observer system, but this prototype is still useful as an example.